TimShaw1/Wordle-Data-Science/README.md

 Created by Tim Shaw for CS50

 A simple web app with flask and django that simulates a game of wordle.
+Currently a working version of wordle with a few bugs to be ironed out!

 TODO:
-- Add word list
+- Add word list [x]
-- Add letter checking
+- Add letter checking [x]
+- Add letter list [ ]
-- Do more data science research!
+- Do more data science research! [ ]
-- Implement guess reccomendations
+- Implement guess reccomendations [ ]